 WARNING!
-A portable power generator is not recommended.
+Using a portable power generator is not recommended.
 The opener may appear to malfunction due to spikes, surges and fluctuations in the generated voltage.

-Side Room For Right Hand Side Installation
+Sideroom For Right Hand Side Installation

-The minimum side room required from the edge of the door curtain is 140 mm to the inside of the door bracket when opener mounted on the door bracket (Fig. 04).
+The minimum sideroom required from the edge of the door curtain is 140 mm to the inside of the door bracket when the opener is mounted on the door bracket (Fig. 04).

-NOTE: Door Axle Diameter must not exceed 35 mm.
+NOTE: The door axle diameter must not exceed 35mm.